ftrackhq/ftrack-python/doc/example/link_attribute.rst

 The `link` attribute is an ordered list of dictionaries containting data of the parents.
 Each dictionary contains the following entries:

+    id
-    * id - the id of the object and can be used to do a :meth:`Session.get`.
+        The id of the object and can be used to do a :meth:`Session.get`. name
-    * name - the name of the object.
+        The name of the object.
+    type
-    * type - the schema id of the object.
+        The schema id of the object.

 A more advanced use-case is to get the parent names and ids of all timelogs for a user::